jung-chang/codehealth/content/posts/dry-isnt-always-best.md

 {{< /highlight >}}
 {{< /red-code >}}

-While this code works and provides test coverage, it **fails to give a clear pictur about what it's testing for**.
+While this code works and provides test coverage, it **fails to give a clear picture about what it's testing for**.
 The test has overly complex logic and favors cleverness over clarity with multiple seemingly unrelated assertions.

 Let's refactor the unit test